-&lt;sup>6 Toldot is tav, vav, lamed, dalet, tav.
+6 Toldot is tav, vav, lamed, dalet, tav.
 It is pronounced toe-led-oat.

-&lt;sup>7 Toldah is tav, vav, lamed, dalet, hey.
+7 Toldah is tav, vav, lamed, dalet, hey.
 It is Strong's Hebrew word #8435.

-&lt;sup>8 Yalad is yod, lamed, dalet.
+8 Yalad is yod, lamed, dalet.
 Strong's Hebrew word #3205, it is pronounced yaw-lawd'.

-Genesis 3:16.
+The Hebraic word picture the verb root yalad presents is that of the Divine Hand [yod], wielding the cattle prod [lamed], causing something to go through a door or passageway or orifice [dalet].
+The first Biblical usage of the verb yalad is found in Genesis 3:16.
 There, the Holy One told Chava [Eve]: I will greatly multiply your pain in childbirth; in pain you will bring forth [Hebrew yalad] children.

 To get from the verb root yalad to the noun toldot, both a prefix and a suffix are added.
 The prefix is the Hebrew letter tav [t sound].
-The suffix is the combination cholem - tav [sounding, in English, like the word 'oat'].
+The suffix is the combination cholem9 - tav [sounding, in English, like the word 'oat'].
 Because of the rules of the Hebrew language, the addition of the tav prefix to a word beginning with a yod [y sound] causes the yod at the beginning of the word to disappear.
 This means that the driving force behind the matter being discussed is now covenant fulfillment [tav], rather than an independent action of the Holy One's Divine Hand [yod].
 From a Hebraic standpoint, therefore, what the word toldot refers to is the outworking of the covenant - i.e. the passages of a human being in covenant with the Holy One through the doorways the Holy One leads him or her into and out of.
 Think of it this way: As a baby in the process of being born is propelled through the birth canal by an unseen but uncontrollable force prodding it along, so a man or woman in covenant with the Holy One is propelled through a series of doorways in life by the Holy One's unseen and largely uncontrollable prodding.